Rurouni Kenshin: Restoration: Act Zero production

-Watsuki said that while the character of Elder might seem gimmicky at first glance, she is the result of a long period of planning and struggle.
-When he was about to "lose it" over thinking of how he needed a heroine for Kenshin to save, a doctor to give him advice, a Western character, and a character to be pursued by bad guys, Watsuki's novelist wife Kaoru Kurosaki "boldly" suggested to combine them all into one.
-Kurosaki also suggested she be a pretty girl hiding behind a mask.
-Because the mask is gimmicky, Watsuki said her design had to be somewhat plain.
-He took the name Elder from a medicinal herb.
-He also said that she is a distant relative (unacquainted) of Hildegard Peaberry from his series Embalming -The Another Tale of Frankenstein-.
+The character Elder, who might seem gimmicky, resulted from extensive planning.
+When Watsuki needed a heroine for Kenshin to save, a doctor to give advice, a Western character, and a character pursued by villains, his wife, novelist Kaoru Kurosaki, suggested combining them into one character—a pretty girl hiding behind a mask.
+To offset the gimmick, her design was kept plain.
+Her name comes from a medicinal herb, and she is a distant, unacquainted relative of Hildegard Peaberry from Embalming: The Another Tale of Frankenstein.

-Asahiyama Dankichi was originally thought of as a soldier and lover or elder brother of a heroine, but once Elder was decided on, he was no longer a main character.
-He was reborn as someone familiar with the foreign settlement, one of Elder's few allies and guide.
-Watsuki said because of his macho rickshawman personality, he seemed to almost overshadow the main character and had to have his role reduced, which was a "pity."
-His last name is taken from a mountain in Watsuki's hometown, while the author said his first name "had to be" Dankichi because he pulls a car.
-Watsuki said his design was impromptu and that he regrets that his face and hairstyle are slightly different from frame to frame.
+Asahiyama Dankichi was initially conceived as a soldier and lover or elder brother of a heroine, but once Elder was decided, he became a guide familiar with the foreign settlement and one of her few allies.
+His macho rickshawman personality nearly overshadowed the protagonist, requiring a reduced role.
+His surname comes from a mountain in Watsuki's hometown, and his given name "had to be" Dankichi because he pulls a rickshaw.
+Watsuki noted his design was impromptu and regretted inconsistencies in his face and hairstyle across frames.

-Espiral came about from the idea of having Kenshin face a Western sword-style.
-He was initially going to be more of a rival than a villain; living in the West where the sword is obsolete, he traveled to Japan to fight a samurai, and changes his ways after being saved by Elder, becoming her bodyguard back in the West.
-But he would have taken up eight pages in the epilogue, about 1/6th of the entire page count, and so became the villain you see in the finished story.
-Although Watsuki feels having a simple villain was best for the one shot, he said this was a "pity."
-His name is Spanish for "spiral" and all his techniques are related to that word.
-His design is basically the opposite of Kenshin; short black hair, white top, black pants, and a long glove on his right arm to emphasize his dominant hand.
+Espiral originated from the idea of Kenshin facing a Western sword style.
+He was initially planned as more of a rival than a villain—someone who, living in the West where the sword was obsolete, traveled to Japan to fight a samurai, then changed his ways and became Elder's bodyguard upon returning West.
+However, this epilogue would have taken up roughly an eighth of the page count, so he was simplified into a villain.
+Watsuki felt this was best for the one-shot but a "pity."
+His name is Spanish for "spiral", and all his techniques relate to that concept.
+His design is essentially Kenshin's opposite: short black hair, white top, black pants, and a long glove on his right arm to emphasize his dominant hand.

-Both Watsuki and the editorial staff were surprised by how well-received Act Zero was by readers and how high it ranked in the reader surveys.